 There is actually no such thing as failure, only ideas that provide valuable learning but no financial return.

-In fact having “failures” along the way is a good sign.
-It demonstrates that a person or a company is actually doing things outside their comfort zone and taking calculated risks that will lead to greater future success.
+In fact having “failures” along the way are a good sign.
+They demonstrate that a person or a business is actually doing things outside their comfort zone and taking calculated risks that will lead to greater future success.
 So don’t be discouraged when things don’t always work out the way you planned.

 As Thomas Edison, the inventor of the telephone famously said when he was questioned over the fact that he openly admitted that it had taken 11,000 experiments before he finally discovered the secret of electric light bulb: